ericpruitt/hupmon/README.md

 The default CC and CFLAGS variables are defined for Clang/LLVM; adjust them accordingly or uncomment out the alternative definitions.

+Running `make install` will copy the hupmon binary and login.sh to `$(BIN)` which defaults to "/usr/local/bin".
+The login.sh script is installed as using a more specific name, "hupmon-login.sh".
+This script is designed to act as a replacement for _agetty(8)_.
+For more information about the script run `./login.sh --help`.
+An additional target named "configure-systemd" is also available which will setup systemd unit files that use HUPMon to manage serial terminals.
+The terminals that will have services installed is controlled by the "HUPMON_MANAGED_TTYS" Make variable which is a list of basename of terminals under "/dev/".

+The HUPMon command, login script and systemd units can be removed with `make uninstall`.

 Usage
 -----